 Who can be the donor?

 While a living donor can be someone who is either directly or indirectly related to the patient, the deceased cadaver liver donor is a person who has died recently.
-To qualify for a donor, one needs to fulfill a set of few criteria, such as
+To qualify for a donor, one needs to fulfil a set of few criteria, such as

 1. Blood group of the donor should be a good match with that of the recipient